OpenTechSchool/python-data-intro/core/notebook.md

 This is the directory that it was started from, and it's the working directory so if you type a line like `%run "myprogram.py"` it will look for the file "myprogram.py" in that directory.

-Using Anaconda on Windows this directory is the "IPython Notebooks" directory that we created after we ran the installer.

 It can be helpful to make sure this directory is the directory where you plan to keep files related to your work.

+On Windows with Anaconda this directory is the "IPython Notebooks" directory that we created after we ran the installer.
+On OS X, Linux or other Windows installations it's up to you which directory you use.

 If you're launching from the command line, you can 'cd' to this directory before you launch Notebook.

-On windows, you can navigate to your preferred directory for storing your work, then hold shift+right click; the context menu that comes up should have a handy option to "Start a command prompt here"!
+If you're using the command line on Windows, you can use Explorer to find your directory, then hold shift+right click.
+The context menu that comes up should have an option to "Start a command prompt here".

 ## Other IPython tips